Mustard greens have a peppery-bitter flavor—like mustard. They have long been a favorite American soul food and are used often in Indian cookery.

 How to Steam Mustard Greens

-- Wash the greens and arrange it so that all the stems are all going in the same direction.
+- Wash the greens and arrange them so that all the stems are going in the same direction.

 - Place a steam basket in a pot with an inch or two of water; the basket should not touch the water.